--- simple interactions with me and your small writing group-- in group phone seminars, in our daily chat room, or in your personal and group progress pages and online group writing tools in the bootcamp—that get you into the “writer’s cocoon,” and keep you there.
+-- simple interactions with coaches and your small writing group-- in our daily chat room, or in your personal and group progress pages and online group writing tools in the bootcamp—that get you into the “writer’s cocoon,” and keep you there.

 -- simple practices that will quickly increase the flow of your pages by double or more

 -- ways to flesh out what readers will enjoy, and what will slow them down and bore them

 -- creative techniques to shift your process that aren’t a lot of work, but make big changes

 -- the methods to fully inhabit your true writing desires and remain there, day after day